BAPTIZE IN THE NAME OF JESUS CHRIST

 Baptism Covenant Ceremony

 The following is a guide for performing a baptism.
-It begins by asking the one being baptized to respond to each of the covenant promises in the affirmative prior to water immersion.
+It begins by asking the one being baptized to respond to each of the covenant vows prior to baptism, both as a reminder of the responsibilities under the New Covenant as well as swearing of the required oaths.

-· Do you affirm Jesus Christ is the only name by which your sins are forgiven?
+· Do you believe that Jesus is only name by which your sins are forgiven?
 (Acts 4:12)

-· Do you promise to love and obey God the Father and Jesus Christ with all your heart, mind, soul, and strength; to love the saints of God as Jesus Christ loves you; to love your neighbor as yourself; and to love your enemies?
+· Do you swear15 to strive to love God and Jesus Christ with all your heart, mind, soul, and strength; to love your fellow saints as Jesus Christ loves you; to love your neighbor as yourself; and to love your enemies?
 (John 14:15; 15:12; Matt.
 5:44; Luke 10:27)

 BAPTISM & LAYING ON OF HANDS